 Back when I was in ICU, you cannot imagine what it is like to not really know what is real and what is in your head.

-When I first had the machines breathing for me, I felt like I was in control of them and that they were supporting me when my brain wanted air, until I would lose focus on breathing and then it would kick in.
-Every function of one’s body has it’s own unique rhythm from heart beat to breath of air.
+When I first had the machines breathing for me, I felt like I was in control of them and that they were supporting me when my brain wanted air until I would lose focus on breathing and then it would kick in.
+Every function of one’s body has it’s own unique rhythm from heartbeat to a breath of air.

 At first when it kicked in the timing was wrong and it was pissing me off royally!
 Not as much however as the medical professionals asking is I was in pain and not being able to effectively communicate so they gave me good stuff and I would come in and out of consciousness but no one seemed to know and I blacked out again.

-I really am not sure what it was but there came a point where they changed my air and I had to struggle to breath on my own.
-It was however that that made me decide I was going to breath myself again, then within days from that about 3-4 it was removed.
+I really am not sure what it was but there came a point where they changed my air and I had to struggle to breathe on my own.
+It was however that that made me decide I was going to breath myself again, then within days from that about 3-4, it was removed.